Engoo Blog Pronunciation

-#1 Focus on Understanding, not Correctness
+#1 Focus on Understanding, Not Correctness

 In general, the longer a word is, the less likely it will be misunderstood.
 For example, if a student says a four-syllable word incorrectly (e.g. “aspaRAgus” instead of “asPAragus” or “PHOtographer” instead of “phoTOgrapher”), they usually won’t be misunderstood.